skawaguchi/react-to-do/README.md

 To run the tests once, run `yarn test`.

 To run the tests in watch mode while developing, run `yarn test:watch`.

+### Building the Production Release
+To run the tests once, run `yarn build`.
+This will update the `./dist` directory.
+Simply open `./dist/index.html` in any browser and the application should run.